ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/designing-a-robot/3d-modeling/onshape.md

 ### Sign up and setting up OnShape
 1. Create an Onshape account using any email with and choose a student (education) subscription, this will allow your designs to be private and not leaked to competitors, because a free account cannot make private documents.
 Go to [Onshape signup](https://www.onshape.com/en/sign-up) and follow the onscreen instructions.
-2. You should be at the intial setup screen where you can choose your units, controls preferences as well as test your browser, it might tell you "reduced performace detected" if you are using intergrated graphics, don't get offended, you'll be fine.
+2. You should be at the intial setup screen where you can choose your units, controls preferences as well as test your browser, it might tell you "reduced performace detected" if you are using intergrated graphics, don't be offended, you'll be fine.
 You can change all of these settings later in your account page (top right corner)

 After that, you are really to go, the following videos will guide you through the process of designing a example robot and provide some best practices for designing using CAD in general.